fdecunta/fdutils/README.md

-# fdutils

-Some useful scripts for work.
+Some scripts that I need